The Impact of Core Web Vitals on Website Performance !

 • Optimize Database Queries: “Optimize database queries to improve server response times.
 Use indexes, limit the use of wildcard characters in queries, and avoid unnecessary database calls.
 Regularly clean up and optimize the database to remove redundant data.”
 Kimo Rawlins, CEO, The Marine King.

-• Monitor and Test Performance: Regularly monitor website performance using tools like Google PageSpeed Insights, GTmetrix, or Lighthouse.
+• Monitor and Test Performance: Regularly assess website performance using tools such as Google PageSpeed Insights, GTmetrix, or Lighthouse.
 Conduct performance tests to identify areas for improvement and ensure consistent optimization.

 Continuous Monitoring and Adaptation